connorli18/helpyourfriendsgetdates/README.md

 # helpyourfriendsgetdates
-Help your friends get dates
+This website is a chance to help your friends get dates.
+My friends often have trouble with this (lmao) so this is for them.